 Therefore, lending in the banking system has been increasingly used for the sole purpose of pushing stock prices so voracious CEOs and their shareholders can make a greater profits.
 One dollar more spent on stock buyback is one dollar less being reinvested into Research and Development or improving productivity.
 The result is the inflation of stock prices to line the pockets of the-rich one percenters.

 Despite stricter rules on reserve ratios in banks by financial regulators across the world, with the extent of these highly leveraged short-term trades in stock markets reaching record levels over 10 years since the height of the 2008 global financial crash, and also taking into consideration the extent of the debt overhang in the derivatives world market (over $700 trillion), it is clear that the perfect conditions for a re-run of the bursting of the financial bubble are in place already.
 The financial-capitalist model is always susceptible to collapsing in on itself, as it nearly did in 2008.
 Lord Mervyn King, former governor of the Bank of England, said in February 2018 as published on 7/2/2018: “Debt in the private sector relative to GDP is higher now than it was in 2007, and of course public debt is even higher still.”
 (Source: This is Money – 7.2.2018).
 In an increasingly interconnected world with a financial system whose trajectory of progress survives on a positive spiral of monetary value forever spiralling upwards, it can just as easily spiral dramatically downwards at an accelerated speed with a financial collapse and run-on-the-banks, as happened in Argentina.
-This time, however, the speed at which that this collapse may happen because of the extent of the implosion could be terrifying.
+This time, however, the speed with which this collapse may happen because of the extent of the implosion could be terrifying.
 America’s twin towers of debt (it’s current account and fiscal balance) would implode the American economy.

 China’s interdependence within the global economy in being effectively the principal export processing zone in the world is conversely creating with the economic upsurge of the Chinese economy it’s growing consumer market which may be served by it’s own productive base, so creating the basis of a growing economic independence from the world economy.
 However, the extent of China’s manufacturing export sector is such that China’s economic growth is obviously sensitive to the state of the world economy, as any national economy is.
 Furthermore, there is some speculation that China has been extending credit to companies with the least ability to pay them back, rendering China at risk to a debt crisis.